Cais/opus-primus/readme.txt

 == Screenshots ==

 == Basic FAQ ==
+Q: What are Stanzas?
+Stanzas are meant to add additional functionality specifically to Opus Primus by either using specific Opus Primus assets, such as a particular font face; or, by hooking into specific action and/or filter hooks only found in Opus Primus.

 Q: What is the difference between how the "Featured Image" is used on a post and how it is used on a page?
 The "Featured Image" on a page is set to ideally be used as a "banner" on pages;